konradha/konradha.github.io/content/posts/necessary-compilation.md

 feature might be sufficient
 We want to squeeze any and all overhead and want to enable optimizations allowing for the scheduler infrastructure and [cudagraphs](https://dev-discuss.pytorch.org/t/understanding-cudagraph-trees/1967/2) to capture all paths that lead to lower walltime.
-Exploiting Pytorch's compilation pipeline fully is for me then the proper channel to do that.
+I really want to exploit the entire Pytorch compilation pipeline to this end.

 There's been a considerable push for functionalization in Pytorch's infrastructure to reduce complexity when reasoning about the different compilation stages, e.g. [here](https://github.com/vllm-project/vllm/issues/14703) or [here](https://dev-discuss.pytorch.org/t/functionalization-in-pytorch-everything-you-wanted-to-know/965).
 To that end, the collectives have been designed